-For the year ended December 31, 2022, the Company contributed a match of between 50% and 100% of the first 4% to 8% of base compensation that a participant contributed to the Plan never to exceed a total match of 5%, depending on which subsidiary the participant was employed by.
-In no case are participant deferrals, in excess of 8% of compensation, taken into account for matching purposes.
+For the year ended December 31, 2022, the Company contributed 100% of the first 3% of base compensation that a participant contributed to the Plan and 50% of the next 3% of base compensation that a participant contributed to the Plan.
+In no case are participant deferrals in excess of 6% of compensation taken into account for matching purposes.
+In addition, the Company made profit-sharing contributions equal to 3% of each participant's compensation.
 Participants direct the investment of their contributions into various investment options offered by the Plan.

 The Plan currently offers common/collective trust (CCT) funds, mutual funds, and Roper Technologies, Inc., common stock as investment options for participants.
 Participants may change their investment options daily.